 Here's a good argument for why you should perform good journalism instead of bad journalism: bad journalism makes good journalism impossible.
 Last Friday, the Massachusetts Daily Collegian published this article about a University-run coffee shop now on campus that sells Starbucks brand coffee.
-This new coffee shop appears to be making one of the student-run co-ops … Continue reading Other people’s bad journalism”
+This new coffee shop appears to be making one of the student-run co-ops … Continue reading Other people’s bad journalism

 We can't make these events into history.
 Journalism is the first draft of history, so that is where we must start.
 Twenty dead children are of interest to everyone.
 Whether they are most important or not, can be debated (and depends, largely, on where they are from.
-I record here, despite the perhaps now-clichéd nature … Continue reading Mass murder: is the media to blame?”
+I record here, despite the perhaps now-clichéd nature … Continue reading Mass murder: is the media to blame?

 Some of the first things that appear when you search "press criticism" are questions about whether it is dead or dying and whether or not Twitter is the culprit.
 I went looking for press criticism, because it was mentioned in our textbook, and I had no idea what it was.
 It turns out that press … Continue reading I didn’t even know he was ill

 Last week or the week before, I did one of my stories for WMUA on the ultimatum issued by David Cameron to the newspapers of Britain with regards to self-regulation.
 Some years ago, the News Corps owned News of the World publication was under investigation for hacking the phones of (according to Wikipedia) first, "celebrities, … Continue reading Leveson Report & and self-regulation